 - 1 1/2 cups salsa

-- For serving: your choice of brown rice, sour cream, avocado slices, guacamole, cheese, fresh cilantro, etc.
+- Your choice of brown rice, sour cream, avocado slices, guacamole, cheese, fresh cilantro, etc.

 - Place all ingredients in slow-cooker and stir to combine.
 Cook on high for 3.5-4 hours or on low for 6-8 hours, depending on your brand of slow-cooker.
+I recommend making this for the first time when you'll be home to check it early, and then after that, make a note of how long your slow-cooker takes!
 When done, chicken will shred easily with two forks.

 - Shred chicken and serve over brown rice or inside flour tortillas.
 Top with favorite Mexican toppings like sour cream, avocado, guacamole, cheese, fresh cilantro, etc.

 - Store leftovers in the refrigerator and enjoy within 2 days for the sake of freshness.

 I definitely will pull out my crockpot and try this.
 So easy.

 You’ll have to let me know what you think once you try it!